Trauma-informed care: Hospital-based intervention programs

-Organizations and people promoting TVIC
+Organizations and people promoting TIC

-Organizations which have or support TVIC programs include the Substance Abuse and Mental Health Services Administration (SAMHSA), National Center for Trauma-informed care, the National Child Traumatic Stress Network, the Surgeon General of California, National Center for Victims of Crime, The Exodus Road, Stetson School, and the American Institutes for Research.
+Organizations which have or support TIC programs include the Substance Abuse and Mental Health Services Administration (SAMHSA), National Center for Trauma-informed care, the National Child Traumatic Stress Network, the Surgeon General of California, National Center for Victims of Crime, The Exodus Road, Stetson School, and the American Institutes for Research.

 Psychologist Diana Fosha promotes the use of therapeutic models and approaches which integrate relevant neurobiological processes, including implicit memory, and cognitive, emotional and sensorimotor processing.
 Ricky Greenwald applies eye movement desensitization and reprocessing (EMDR) and founded the Trauma Institute & Child Trauma Institute.
 Lady Edwina Grosvenor promotes a trauma informed approach in women's prisons in the United Kingdom.
 Joy Hofmeister promotes trauma-informed instruction for educators in Oklahoma.
 Anna Baranowsky developed the Traumatology Institute and addresses secondary trauma and effective PTSD techniques.

-Other notable people who have developed or promoted TVIC programs include Tania Glyde, Carol Wick, Pat Frankish, Michael Huggins, Brad Lamm, Barbara Voss, Cathy Malchiodi, Activists, journalists and artists supporting TVIC awareness include Liz Mullinar, Omar Bah, Ruthie Bolton, Caoimhe Butterly, and Gang Badoy.
+Other notable people who have developed or promoted TIC programs include Tania Glyde, Carol Wick, Pat Frankish, Michael Huggins, Brad Lamm, Barbara Voss, Cathy Malchiodi.
+Activists, journalists and artists supporting TIC awareness include Liz Mullinar, Omar Bah, Ruthie Bolton, Caoimhe Butterly, and Gang Badoy.

 Effectiveness

-Some efforts have been made to measure the effectiveness of TVIC implementations.
+Some efforts have been made to measure the effectiveness of TIC implementations.

-Wathen and colleagues conducted a scoping review in 2020 and concluded that of the 13 measures they examined which assess TVIC effectiveness, none fully assessed the effectiveness of interventions to implement TVIC (and TIC).
+Wathen and colleagues conducted a scoping review in 2020 and concluded that of the 13 measures they examined which assess TIC effectiveness, none fully assessed the effectiveness of interventions to implement TVIC (and TIC).
 The measures they examined mostly assessed for TVIC principles of understanding and safety, and fewer looked at collaboration, choice, strength-based and capacity-building.
 They found several challenges to assessing the effectiveness of TVIC implementations, or existence of vicarious trauma.
 There was an apparent lack of clarity on how TVIC theory related to the measure's development and validation approaches so it was not always clear precisely what was being investigated.
 Another is the broad range of topics within the TVIC framework.
 They found no assessment measured for implicit bias in professionals.
 They found conflation of "trauma focused", such as may be used in primary health care, policing and education, with "trauma informed" where trauma specific services are routinely provided.